-NOTE: FC101 must be taken in a student's first

-semester at Mitchell and is a requirement for graduation.
+NOTE: A minimum grade of C- is required to meet graduation requirements.
+FC101 must be taken in a student's first semester at Mitchell and is a requirement for graduation.
 FC101 is waived automatically for a student who transfers in 24 or more credits from an accredited institution of higher education.